Sofacosta/portfolio-website/README.md

 MVP:
 - A functional sign up form so users can submit their email to recieve occasional news.
-- Some sort of UI so users can navigate through content
+- Some sort of UI so users can navigate through content.
-- Connect database to a newsletter marketing tool
+- Connect database to a newsletter marketing tool.

 ## Notes
 ### September 3rd, 2021
 - I decided to build the project on React and use Mailchimp as a marketing tool to manage email subscriptions.
-At the moment I want to incorporate something functional and spend time on working with UI
+At the moment I want to incorporate something functional and spend time on working with UI.
 - I am using [https://tailwindcss.com/]() for my css framework as I want to make this website responsive.
 ### September 8, 2021
-- Look at documentation and install Tailwind into project
+- I looked at documentation and installed Tailwind into project.
-- Add Mailchimp form embeded code
+- I added Mailchimp's form embeded code for Newslettter.
+### September 10, 2021
+- I spent some time looking at different websites to have an idea on how to design mine.
+The focus is to be professional,creative and engaging.
+- I made a list of all the content I currently have to have a better idea on where to place it.

 ## Setup/Installation Requirements
 - Click on the link to my repository: [https://github.com/Sofacosta/portfolio-website]()